-Pertinent sources of information consist of: the Food for Peace Act, the Foreign Assistance Act, and other legislation; USAID Agency, DCHA Bureau, and other USG rules and regulations; and FFP rules, policies, guidelines and information bulletins.
+Pertinent sources of information consist of the Food for Peace Act, the Foreign Assistance Act, other legislative initiatives, FFP issued guidelines, information bulletins, USAID Agency and DCHA rules and regulations.

-At the GS-11 level, the incumbent recommends to FFP leadership how current legislative provisions and executive policies are to be applied to assigned responsibilities.
+At the GS-11 level, the incumbent recommends to FFP leadership how current legislative provisions and executive policies are applied to assigned responsibilities.
 The incumbent is expected to identify inefficiencies or inconsistencies that serve as barriers to the accomplishment of assigned tasks and report them to the SFFPO and FFP leadership.